ibm-cloud-docs/hardware-firewall-shared/getting-started.md

 6. Select the **Master Service Agreement** checkbox once you review your order.
 7. Submit your order by clicking **Place Order**.

-The Hardware Firewall (Shared) provides customers with an essential layer of security for your servers that is provisioned on demand without service interruptions.
+The Hardware Firewall provides customers with an essential layer of security for your servers that is provisioned on demand without service interruptions.

 To add a firewall to a server: